mylifeecho/mylifeecho.github.io/_posts/2017-05-31-telegram-bot-tutorial.md

   }
 ```

-In order to initialize our bot with configuration let's change `startApp` and `app` functions.
+In order to initialize our bot with configuration, let's change `startApp` and `app` functions.
 We will read bot settings from environment variables using `getEnvironment` function from `System.Environment` module,
 build `BotConfig` and initialize our bot with it.